robotology/superquadric-model/README.md

 <img src="https://github.com/giuliavezzani/superquadric-detection/blob/master/img/pipeline.png" width=1011 height=297>

 Then, all the points belonging to the object blob are processed and used for the superquadric computation.
-In the end, the superquadric model is overlapped on the image coming from the cameras
+In the end, the superquadric model is overlapped on the image coming from the cameras.

 ## Documentation
 Online documentation is available here:  http://giuliavezzani.github.com/superquadric-detection [work in progress]

 ## Code snippets
+In order to use the superquadric-detection module, you need to launch the following modules:
+- [lbpExtract](http://robotology.github.io/segmentation/doxygen/doc/html/group__lbpExtract.html), for blob extraction given the seed point;
+- [IOL](https://github.com/robotology/iol), for object selection through its name.

 ## License
 Material included here is Copyright of _iCub Facility - Istituto Italiano di Tecnologia_